Putting Our Community First

 • Preparing a final account of all transactions and distributions and closing the estate

-Serving as a personal representative can be very time consuming and complicated.
+Serving as a personal representative can be very time-consuming and complicated.
 At Evenson Decker, P.A., we help personal representatives fulfill their obligations.
 We help collect information and ensure that papers are filed correctly.
 At the end of the process, we make sure that all assets are distributed according to law and the final account is filed with the court.

-Formal Versus Informal Probate
+Informal Versus Formal Probate

 Depending on the complexity of the deceased’s estate, probate cases can be filed either as formal or informal.
 Informal probate is used for estates that have an uncontested will with clear, specific provisions and meet the following requirements: